 The Compensation Committee believes that an effective total compensation plan should be structured to focus executives on the achievement of specific business goals set by the Company and to reward executives for achieving those goals.
-The Compensation Committee spends considerable time weighing various design options to ensure that top management's compensation is primarily performance-based, fair, and reasonable and does not encourage key decision makers to take excessive risks.
+The Committee regularly evaluates and calibrates the incentive compensation programs to confirm that they are appropriately structured for the Company, that the plans align to the overall strategic goals of the Company, and that they relate to the specific strategies and performance drivers of the Company.
+The Committee also reviews both short-term and long-term financial scenarios to ensure the plan design does not encourage executives to take excessive risks but also does not discourage appropriate risks.

-The Compensation Committee continues to review best practices and maintain appropriate alignment between pay and performance, with emphasis on long-term shareholder value.
-This principle applies generally to our executive pay practices.
-The Compensation Committee takes into consideration external factors, such as the executive labor market, in order to create a program that is designed to attract, retain, and appropriately motivate the key employees of the Company who drive shareholder value creation over the long term.
+The Compensation Committee receives regular updates through their advisors, various publications regarding best practices, and market survey data that help to inform the Compensation Committee when making compensation decisions.
+The Committee also takes into consideration external factors, such as the executive labor market, in order to create a program that is designed to attract, retain, and appropriately motivate the key employees of the Company who drive shareholder value creation over the long term.

 The Compensation Committee also has a clear goal to ensure the overall program has a direct link between pay and performance and the right mix between fixed and variable pay.
 That mix includes:

-base salary;
+- base salary;

-- short-term performance-based cash incentive compensation;
+- · short-term performance-based cash incentive compensation;

-- long-term equity incentive compensation including:
+- · long-term equity incentive compensation including:

 - Performance-based Equity Awards;

 - Restricted Stock Units; and

-- retirement and other benefits.
+- · retirement and other benefits.

-The Compensation Committee has established key compensation principles to guide the design and ongoing administration of the Company's overall compensation program.
+The Compensation Committee has established the following key compensation principles to guide the design and ongoing administration of the Company's overall compensation program: